Acacia megacephala

 Acacia megacephala is a shrub of the genus Acacia and the subgenus Pulchellae that is endemic to south western Australia.

 Description

-The erect, spindly and spinose shrub typically grows to a height of 0.9 to 2 m and has hairy branchlets that usually arch downwards and with axillary spines and linear-triangular shaped stipules with a length of 1.5 to 4 mm The leaves are composed of one pair of pinnae with a length of 4 to 6 mm which hold four to six pairs of green-grey and glabrous and smooth pinnules that have a oblanceolate shape with a length of 3 to 6 mm and a width of 1.5 to 3 mm.
+A. megacephala plants typically grow to a height of 0.9 to 2 m, with hairy branchlets that usually arch downwards and end with axillary spikes and linear-triangular shaped stipules that grow to a length of 1.5 to 4 mm.
+The leaves are composed of one pair of pinnae with a length of 4 to 6 mm which hold four to six pairs of green-grey, glabrous, oblanceolate pinnules with a length of 3 to 6 mm and a width of 1.5 to 3 mm.
 It blooms from July to September and produces yellow flowers.

 Taxonomy

 The species was first formally described in 1972 by the botanist Bruce Maslin as a part of the work Studies in the genus Acacia as published in the journal Nuytsia.
 It was reclassified by Leslie Pedley in 2003 as Racosperma megacephalum then returned to genus Acacia in 2006.